Build a Web3 dApp with a Swarm of AI Agents

 Step 2: Input your prompt:

-The agents will process the task and generate the code, which will be stored in hive-agent-data/output
+The agents will process the task and generate the code, which will be stored in /swarmzero-data/output/

 .